Iluvitari/AZ104-Notes/Practice exam notes.md

 They are however rate limited and only 100 emails can be sent an hour.
 Only 1 sms can be sent in 5 minutes.

 Kubernetes:
+Azure Portal and Azaks command can be used for cluster autoscaler config
+	AZ AKS is for AKS cluster config
+	In portal we can configure under node pools Autoscaling aks is referring to nodes, scaling nodes.

+Docker:
+Docker push